heroisaprinciple/coffee_shop_project/README.md

 1) You may need use console.log() everywhere in callbacks and requests.
 As you want.
 2) In try/catch block in order to see an error or what is wrong, just delete try/catch statements.
 Then, in your browser you might see the error.
+3) You may put breakpoints and start debugging in the IDE, then do some actions in the browser (like fill the form and click button to send data to server) and then do F7, F8 to go into/go over into next block in debugging.